Linuxfabrik/monitoring-plugins/check-plugins/network-io/README.md

 reports packet rates, errors, and drops per interface.

 options:
-  -h, --help       show this help message and exit
-  -V, --version    show program's version number and exit --always-ok      Always returns OK.
+  -h, --help            show this help message and exit -V, --version         show program's version number and exit --always-ok           Always returns OK.
-  --count COUNT    Number of consecutive checks the threshold must be exceeded
+  --count COUNT         Number of consecutive checks the threshold must be
-                   before alerting.
+                        exceeded before alerting.
 Default: 5 --critical CRIT       CRIT threshold for network I/O rx/tx rate over the entire period as a percentage of the maximum network I/O rate.
-                   Default: >= 90
-  --ignore IGNORE  Ignore network interfaces starting with this string.
-Can be
+Default: >= 90 --ignore IGNORE       Ignore network interfaces starting with this string.
-                   specified multiple times.
+                        Can be specified multiple times.
 Example: `--ignore tun`.
-Default:
-                   ['lo']
+Default: ['lo'] --no-match-severity {ok,warn,crit,unknown}
-  --warning WARN   WARN threshold for network I/O rx/tx rate over the entire
-                   period as a percentage of the maximum network I/O rate.
+                        State to report when no item matches the filters and nothing is checked.
+Default: ok --warning WARN        WARN threshold for network I/O rx/tx rate over the entire period as a percentage of the maximum network I/O rate.
 Default: >= 80
 ```